jhund/rails-recipes/pages/naming_and_organizing_your_user_facing_code.md

 code at the top level.
 These are concerns that are unlikely to change.
 These roles have probably existed in your client's organization for a long time, and it might require years of negotiations with the Union to change them.
-So they are a prime candidate as the primary category for organizing your codes.
+So they are a prime candidate as the primary category for organizing your code.

 Alternative categorization dimensions: